 I think that few of us doubt that we are living in the end time.
-Do I hear anybody saying that we're not?
-Some in other groups may think we have twenty, fifty, or a hundred or more years to go, but I don't buy it.
-I don't think world conditions are such that it could go on that long.
-I think we'd end up blowing ourselves up one way or another.
-It could break loose just about at any time as far as I'm concerned, and the Day of the Lord and the Tribulation fast on its heels.
-It's almost like we're just waiting breathlessly for the other shoe to fall, as we can see so much out there and just waiting for that one little piece that brings it all together.
+Do I hear anybody saying that we are not?
+Some in other groups may think we have twenty, fifty, or a hundred or more years to go, but I do not buy it.
+I do not think world conditions are such that it could go on that long.
+I think we would end up blowing ourselves up one way or another.
+It could break loose just about at any time as far as I am concerned, and the Day of the Lord and the Tribulation fast on its heels.
+It is almost like we are just waiting breathlessly for the other shoe to fall, as we can see so much out there and just waiting for that one little piece that brings it all together.

 But what do we do in the meantime?
 We have to wait patiently for several more years.
-I don't think any of us doubt that, but it may be two, three, five, seven years maybe.
-I don't know.
-It doesn't seem like it.
-But even one year means that we're still going to have to wait patiently.
-What should we be doing to insure that we make it into God's kingdom?
+I do not think any of us doubt that, but it may be two, three, five, seven years maybe.
+I do not know.
+It does not seem like it.
+But even one year means that we are still going to have to wait patiently.
+What should we be doing to insure that we make it into God's Kingdom?
 What should our conduct be so that we will be counted worthy to escape all those terrible things that will come to pass upon this world in the Tribulation and the Day of the Lord?

 Does the Bible give us any advice about what we should be doing now?
 Well, you know it does.
-I don't think there's any doubt about that either.
+I do not think there is any doubt about that either.
 The Bible was written for us.
-We've been preaching that for a long time in this church, that this book, this Holy Bible that we hold in our laps, was written specifically for us now, that it was useful for those in the first century, but they were part of the process that put it all together for us, and the things that are written there.
+We have been preaching that for a long time in this church, that this Book, this Holy Bible that we hold in our laps, was written specifically for us now, that it was useful for those in the first century, but they were part of the process that put it all together for us, and the things that are written there.
 Their experiences in the first century, and of the experiences of the Israelites throughout history, are for our admonition upon whom the end of the ages has come.
-This book contains all we need to know, to choose, to pursue, and to hold onto such great salvation that God has offered us.
-We don't need anything else.
-It's all there.
+This Book contains all we need to know, to choose, to pursue, and to hold onto such great salvation that God has offered us.
+We do not need anything else.
+It is all there.
 It shows us the path that we should be walking.

 As I studied in preparation for this sermon I was searching for a framework upon which to hang the instruction that the Bible gives us about the end times.
-You go into your computer, your concordance and punch in "end time" or "time of the end" or "the last hour" or "the last time" and you'll find many scriptures that give you advice about what to be doing in the last time.
+You go into your computer, your concordance, and punch in "end time," or "time of the end," or "the last hour," or "the last time," and you will find many scriptures that give you advice about what to be doing in the last time.
 The apostles and the prophets gave us quite a bit of instruction about what we should be doing with the "time of the end" upon us.
 But I finally found it in the last chapters of the book of Hebrews.
 The more I looked into it, the more it fit us like a glove.
-I mean, I couldn't believe some of the things that I was reading in there that just shocked me, because it was so current.
+I mean, I could not believe some of the things that I was reading in there that just shocked me, because it was so current.

 No man put this book together.
 God put this book together.
 He knew what the end-time church would need.
 He knew that there would be a church at the end time that would have the same character traits as these people who were being spoken to in the book of Hebrews, and he knew what practical instruction they would need to overcome problems that they were having, and so God tacked on chapter 13, because it fits perfectly with our situation today.

-Let's get a little background to the book of Hebrews.
-We're not going to spend a lot of time on this because I want to get into chapters 12 and 13, because that's where the nitty-gritty is we need to understand.
+Let us get a little background to the book of Hebrews.
+We are not going to spend a lot of time on this because I want to get into chapters 12 and 13, because that is where the nitty-gritty is we need to understand.

-From internal evidence in the book of Hebrews, it's pretty clear that it was written a few years before the city of Jerusalem fell to the Romans in 70 AD.
+From internal evidence in the book of Hebrews, it is pretty clear that it was written a few years before the city of Jerusalem fell to the Romans in 70 AD.
 This is significant because it was the end of an age.
-It was the end of the temple ritual.
+It was the end of the Temple ritual.
 It was the end of that period of time in which God was approached through the priesthood.
 After that time the Levites had no purpose.
 It was gone, and the Jews had to face that.
 A world without Jerusalem, a world without a temple.
 As a matter of fact the Romans, when they finally razed the city of Jerusalem, named it something else.
-It wasn't called Jerusalem anymore.
-It was called something like Hail-owena, or Capital Wena, something like that, some Latin word that I can't pronounce right now.
+It was not called Jerusalem anymore.
+It was called something like Hail-owena, or Capital Wena, something like that, some Latin word that I cannot pronounce right now.

 This was a time when there was an adjustment from the way things always had been, to a new way.
-Isn't that what we're facing?
-The destruction of this world is only a few years ahead of us, and we're in the process of adjusting our minds and our thinking to the way it will be when the Millennium comes, when we inherit the Kingdom of God.
+Is that not what we are facing?
+The destruction of this world is only a few years ahead of us, and we are in the process of adjusting our minds and our thinking to the way it will be when the Millennium comes, when we inherit the Kingdom of God.
 But we also face the same problems as those people faced.
-It's not just that we are looking forward to the Kingdom of God, but we've got the same problems facing us, because it is an end of an age.
+It is not just that we are looking forward to the Kingdom of God, but we have got the same problems facing us, because it is an end of an age.

-Now my personal feeling, my personal opinion is that the Apostle Paul had a hand in writing this book.
-So when I talk about the author, I'll probably call him Paul.
-I don't know if he was really the author.
+Now my personal feeling, my personal opinion is that the apostle Paul had a hand in writing this book.
+So when I talk about the author, I will probably call him Paul.
+I do not know if he was really the author.
 I think his mind was behind this book one way or another.
 It may have been written by one of his scribes after he died.
 Paul maybe died about 65 AD, or somewhere around there, and it could have been that he left notes, or maybe it was a sermon.
-I don't know.
+I do not know.
 But somehow, somebody got a hold of these thoughts, inspired by God obviously, and wrote them down, and they became part of the Bible.

 Who wrote it is less important than whom it was written to, because whom it was written to makes a difference in how we approach it, how we study it.
 Traditionally it is believed that the audience was Jews living in Jerusalem or possibly elsewhere in the Roman empire.
-It doesn't have to be specifically Jerusalem, but it fits Jerusalem better because they were the ones who were going to be facing the Roman armies and the destruction of the temple most closely.
-It's more than probable that it was converted Jews that it was written to.
-Once again, the book doesn't name them.
-The original manuscript didn't say "To the Hebrews."
+It does not have to be specifically Jerusalem, but it fits Jerusalem better because they were the ones who were going to be facing the Roman armies and the destruction of the Temple most closely.
+It is more than probable that it was converted Jews that it was written to.
+Once again, the book does not name them.
+The original manuscript did not say "To the Hebrews."
 It could have been written to the entire church.
-It might have been written to the church at Jerusalem, but we don't know for sure.
+It might have been written to the church at Jerusalem, but we do not know for sure.

-It's more than probable that it was written to Jews because of the subject matter.
+It is more than probable that it was written to Jews because of the subject matter.
 They were the ones that were most affected by the coming change.
 Even more important than that is, what kind of people were they?
-I don't mean what race of people were they, but what was their ethnic background.
+I do not mean what race of people were they, but what was their ethnic background.
 What was their spiritual condition?
-That's the more important thing.
+That is the more important thing.
 What was their problem that Paul felt constrained to write them such a letter?

 The first chapter shows that these people were Christians, and the author takes pains to prove that Jesus, as God's Son, is superior to the angels.
 Now this is a problem that the Jews had.
 They had questions about angels, and they had a great angel-ology, or whatever.
-I don't know quite the theological word for that, but they had at this time come up with various ranks of angels, and all these things, and God wanted them to know that all that was just plain poppycock.
-It didn't matter one whit, because the Son had come, and the Son was much superior to the angels.
-So let's get off this angel kick.
+I do not know quite the theological word for that, but they had at this time come up with various ranks of angels, and all these things, and God wanted them to know that all that was just plain poppycock.
+It did not matter one whit, because the Son had come, and the Son was much superior to the angels.
+So let us get off this angel kick.
 Then in chapter 2 he begins some indication of what the problems were.
-In chapter 2 of Hebrews, verses 1 through 4, we're just going to go through their problems very quickly here.
+In chapter 2 of Hebrews, verses 1 through 4, we are just going to go through their problems very quickly here.

 Hebrews 2:1-4 Therefore we must give the more earnest heed to the things we have heard, lest we drift away.
 For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward, how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him, God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?

 Did you catch the problem?
 They were drifting away from God through neglect.
-Their salvation wasn't really very important to them anymore.
-It had been at one time, but they weren't now making very much effort to solidify their position before God.
+Their salvation was not really very important to them anymore.
+It had been at one time, but they were not now making very much effort to solidify their position before God.
 That position was their relationship with Him.
 They were letting that all just drift away.
 It was slowly seeping away.
-That's what the picture is here, of a man with a full waterskin over his shoulder, but it has a pinhole at the bottom of it, and the water that he needed to sustain him was drip, drip, dripping away, and he wasn't noticing it, and pretty soon he was going to have to reach back there and get something to drink, and his skin was going to be empty.
+That is what the picture is here, of a man with a full waterskin over his shoulder, but it has a pinhole at the bottom of it, and the water that he needed to sustain him was drip, drip, dripping away, and he was not noticing it, and pretty soon he was going to have to reach back there and get something to drink, and his skin was going to be empty.
 They were drifting.
 They were dripping away.
 They were resting on their oars, no longer resisting the pull of the current, which in this world is directly away from God.
 If we drift, we lose, we die spiritually—and this was their problem.
 One of them.

 Hebrews 3:12-13 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God, but exhort one another daily, while it is called Today, lest any of you be hardened through the deceitfulness of sin.